BrentGrammer/PWA-app/NOTES/PushNotifications.md

           };

           // send push notification for each subscription
-          // the second arg is a payload you send with the push notification
+          // the second arg is a payload you send with the push notification (can be anything you want)
           // returns a promise, just catch and handle errors webpush
             .sendNotification(